 The first wave began in the 1900s after doctors started increasing their opioid prescriptions.
 Pharmaceutical companies informed the public and medical communities that opioids were not addictive.

 It wasn’t long before people started misusing their prescriptions.

 In 1995, the FDA approved OxyContin, an extended-release opioid manufactured by Purdue Pharmaceuticals.
 They used aggressive tactics to market the drug as a safer alternative to existing opioids.
-Because the drug was released slower, there was a reduced risk of addiction.
+Because the drug was released slower, they claimed there was a reduced risk of addiction.

 “Pain as the 5th Vital Sign”

 In 1996, the American Pain Association launched their “pain as the 5th vital sign” campaign.
 They argued that pain assessment is just as important as assessing the other four vital signs: blood pressure, pulse, respiratory rate, and temperature.

 The Department of Veterans Affairs even adopted the campaign as part of their pain management strategy, giving it more traction.

 The problem with pain being labeled a vital sign is that pain is subjective; health care professionals can measure the other vital signs with a medical device.

 Around the same time as “pain as the 5th vital sign” launched, pharmaceutical companies also started promoting their drugs for non-cancer-related pain.
 By 1999, 86% of patients were using opioids for pain that was not related to cancer.

 The Joint Commission also contributed to the epidemic.
 In 2001, they issued standards for assessing pain and claimed opioids were safe.
 They also insisted pain management was a patient rights issue.